malikoth/customizing-vim/slides.md

 .right-column[
 This talk is ...

-* An introduction to what's in your master configuration file
+* An introduction to what's in your configuration file
+* For people who want to become more proficient with Vim
 * Show and tell
 * Partially based on opinion
   * I don't think anything involving Vim isn't...